 4 plantains

-3 corn on cob chopped in two to three inches wheels
+3 corns on cob chopped in two to three inches wheels

 3 medium-sized potatoes